what is upscaling

 AVCLabs

-In addition to software-based approaches, there are also dedicated hardware devices that can assist with upscaling.
+If you don’t want to take a software-based approach, you can try dedicated hardware devices to help you upscale.
 These solutions are particularly useful for those working with live video feeds or requiring real-time processing.

 Blackmagic Design Teranex